ameba23/meta-database/readme.md

   "Duration": "0:03:08 (approx)"
 }]
 ```
+Even for a file whose format is unknown or unreadable to exiftool, it gives us basic metadata from the filesystem which is useful to this project such as filename and size.

 We would like metadata from as wide a range of formats as possible, and to cover:
 * Images